solveigpentyofamelie/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 But there're exceptions: When you enable "**Force to load WP core**" for **Plugins area** or **Themes area**, a standalone PHP file becomes to be able to be blocked.
-Sometimes this kind of file in a plugin or theme has vulnerability.
-This function is provided against such a case.
+Sometimes this kind of file has some vulnerabilities.
+This function protects your site against such a case.

 = Some admin function doesn't work when WP-ZEP is enabled. =